 Click here to login

 Quite possibly your most important customer marketing tool, your welcome email serves a lot of functions.

-One that is often overlooked is continuing to market to the customer, and reassure them they made the right choice.
+Continue to market to your new customers, and reassure them they made the right choice.

 Some ideas include:

 - Stats about how many people have used your product (functional risk)

 - Testimonials from happy customers (social risk)